Special teams Player of the Week

-LAURINBURG — Zamir White is a 6-foot 1-inch junior at Scotland High School.
-He is also one of the starting running backs, wearing No. 34, for the Fighting Scots this season and has been named this week’s Special Teams Player of the Week.
+LAURINBURG — Grant Ciarroca is a 6-foot senior at Scotland High School.
+He is the starting kicker, wearing No. 36, for the Fighting Scots this season and has been named this week’s Special Teams Player of the Week.

 Each Friday, the Exchange will feature one offensive, one defensive and one special teams player from the Fighting Scots, chosen by the coaches, to be the Players of the Week.

-The 210-pound junior hopes he can continue his football career when he graduates but is still undecided on where he wants to attend college.
-Zamir also isn’t sure what he plans to major in, but one day would like to become a police officer.
+The 170-pound senior plans to attend Wofford College in Spartanburg, South Carolina, where he plans to major in pre-pharmacy.
+He plans to use his degree to go onto medical school to become a pharmacist.

-Something people might not know about Zamir is that he likes hamburgers.
+Something people might not know about him is Grant is actually his middle name, and his first name is Charles.
+He also wants people to know he is a student athlete.

-When asked what he is most looking forward to in the 2016 season he said he wants a 4A State Championship ring on his finger.
+When asked what he is most looking forward to in the 2016 season Grant said he wants a 4A State Championship and make life-long memories.

 Amber Hatten can be reached at 910-506-3171.